 On April 22, 2020, the Company signed an agreement under which RCF will provide a US\$3M unsecured bridge loan (the "Bridge Loan"), carrying an interest rate of 8% per annum.
-The loan is payable upon the earlier of (i) the date that is six months from the closing date of the Bridge Loan and (ii) upon the completion of the rights offering

-("RO").
-RCF holds approximately 40% of the issued and outstanding shares of the Company and has agreed to purchase at least sufficient value of RO shares to cover the Bridge Loan principal and interest, at the RO price per share.
-The US\$3M funding is planned to finance all the costs of running the company and completing the Stage 1 program (described in "Outlook and Factors Affecting Performance" section), subject to the restrictions and possible delays that may be experienced as a result of the COVID-19 pandemic.
+The loan has been fully drawn down and is payable upon the earlier of (i) October 24, 2020, the date that is six months from the closing date of the Bridge Loan and (ii) upon the completion of a rights offering ("RO").
+RCF has agreed to purchase at least sufficient value of RO shares to cover the Bridge Loan principal and interest, at the RO price per share .RCF holds approximately 40% of the issued and outstanding shares of the Company and has agreed to purchase at least sufficient value of RO shares to cover the Bridge Loan principal and interest, at the RO price per share.
+The US\$3M funding is planned to finance all the costs of running the Company and completing the Stage 1 program (described in "Outlook and Factors Affecting Performance" section), subject to the restrictions and possible delays that may be experienced as a result of the COVID-19 pandemic.
+On April 24, 2020, the Company received the first US\$1.5 million tranche of the Bridge Loan.
+On June 30, 2020, the Company received the second US\$1.5 million tranche of the Bridge Loan.